microsoft/confidential-sidecar-containers/examples/aasp/README.md

 ```

-# Unwrap the secret using grpcurl.
+## Step 5 unwrap the secret using grpcurl.

 Make sure you are in the same directory as the `wrapped` file.
 Issue the following command in the sample-unwrapped container to test whether key can be released.